itstheandre/itstheandre/README.md

 ![My icon](Profile-Andre.png)
+- ⚡ Fun fact: I do really like wearing a beanie

 <!--
 **itstheandre/itstheandre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.